 In both the short and long term, it’s definitely worth the extra effort it takes to remove mascara properly.
 From what to use to how to use it, here’s your quick and easy plan of action.
 Read on:

-1. Soak your pads
+1. Soak your makeup remover pad.

-However, if you find that these formulas sometimes leave a residue, there are also oil-free versions available from the likes of NARS.
-These are particularly useful if you’re just changing makeup looks, rather than taking it all off at the end of the day —simply shake, apply, remove and start fresh.
+However, if you find that these formulas sometimes leave a residue, there are also oil-free versions available, from brands like NARS.
+These are particularly useful if you’re just changing makeup looks, rather than taking it all off at the end of the day —simply shake, apply, remove, and start fresh.

-When it comes to these essentials, why not treat them as a tool and consider a more environmentally-friendly alternative to single-use cotton.
+When it comes to these essentials, why not treat them as a tool and consider a more environmentally-friendly alternative to single-use cotton?
 Reusable options also offer the added bonus of reducing any irritation for those sensitive to cotton, or if you simply want to avoid any pilling or leftover lint.

-3. Do not rub
+3. Do not rub!

-4. Go in with a Q-tip
+4. Go in with a Q-tip.

 One of the most annoying aspects of removing waterproof mascara is that it can feel like you haven’t quite got it all (no matter how thorough your attempts).
 This last step, however, makes all the difference.